pytroll/pytroll-collectors/doc/source/index.rst

 The scripts run continuously (like daemons) and communicate with each other using `posttroll`_ messages.

-For example, a chain for processing MetOp AVHRR data from direct reception, in which external software deposits files on the file system, may look somewhat like this:
+For example, a chain for processing Metop AVHRR data from direct reception, in which external software deposits files on the file system, may look somewhat like this: